For those at southerly latitudes, Canopus! | EarthSky.org

 Tonight, think about – or look for – a star that northern stargazers rarely see.
-It’s Canopus, and it’s the second-brightest star in the entire sky, so it’s even visible on a moonlit night.
+It’s Canopus, and it’s the second-brightest star in the entire sky.
+That means this star is easily visible, even on a moonlit night.

-Canopus never rises above the horizon for locations north of about 37 degrees North latitude.
+Wait?
+Easily visible?
+Well … it is if you live far enough south on Earth’s globe.
+Canopus never rises above the horizon for locations north of about 37 degrees north latitude.
 In the United States, that line runs from roughly Richmond, Virginia; westward to Bowling Green, Kentucky; through Trinidad, Colorado; and onward to San Jose, California – just south of San Francisco.

-Extend that line of latitude around the world, to know who on the globe can see this star.
+Extend that line of latitude around the world to know who on the globe can see this star.

 You must be south of this line of latitude to be able to see Canopus.

-If you are that far south, you can always find Canopus in the month of February by first locating Sirius, the sky’s brightest star.
-Just face southward at around 8 to 9 p.m. this evening.
+From Northern Hemisphere locations, face southward at around 8 p.m. this evening.
 You can’t miss Sirius because it is so bright.
+Southern Hemisphere?
+Just wait for darkness to fall, and look approximately overhead for the sky’s two brightest stars.

 Sirius makes a wide arc across the southern sky at this time of year.
 Canopus makes a smaller arc as seen from latitudes like those in the U.S., and – to us – Canopus appears below Sirius in the southern sky.

-You won’t see the star Canopus from the northern U.S. or similar latitudes.
-But northern skywatchers who travel south in winter – or people in latitudes like those in the southern U.S. – enjoy watching this star.
+Sirius is well known for being part of the constellation Canis Major the Greater Dog.
+Canopus is in the constellation Carina.
+This southern constellation once was part of Argo Navis, the great Ship that sailed the southern skies, until astronomers officially named the constellations in the 1930s, at which time they divided Argo into three separate constellations.
+Carina is Latin for the Keel, that large beam along the underside of a ship’s hull from bow to stern, that gives it stability.

+Bottom line: Sirius is the brightest star visible in Earth’s sky.
+Canopus is the second-brightest star.
+You have to be pretty far south on Earth’s globe to see Canopus, at least below 37 degrees north latitude.

 EarthSky astronomy kits are perfect for beginners.
 Order today from the EarthSky store